open-energy-transition/grid-mapping-starter-kit/README.md

 # Grid Mapping Starter Kit

-**A starter kit for Electrical Transmission Grid Mapping in OpenStreetMap, combining Osmose with JOSM.**
+**A starter kit for Electrical Transmission Grid Mapping in OpenStreetMap, combining Osmose and Overpass with JOSM.**

 > We offer one-to-one workshops to help you get started.
 Please [contact the maintainer](https://github.com/Ly0n) of this repository to book a free training session.